lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

-The next step is to modify the code to load all the meshes into a single buffer, but, prior to that, wew ill modify the class hierarchy that stores models, materials and meshes.
+The next step is to modify the code to load all the meshes into a single buffer, but, prior to that, we will modify the class hierarchy that stores models, materials and meshes.
 Up to now, models have a set of associated materials which have a set of meshes.
 This class hierarchy was set to optimize the draw calls, where we first iterated over models, then over materials and finally over meshes.
 We will change this structure, not storing meshes under materials any more.
-Instead, meshes will ve stored directly under the models.
+Instead, meshes will be stored directly under the models.
 We will store materials in a sort of cache, and will have a reference to a key in that cache for the meshes.
 In addition to that, previously, we created a `Mesh` instance for each of the model meshes, which in essence contained a VAO and the associated VBOs for the mesh data.
-Since we will be using a single buffer for all the meshes, we will just need a single VAO, ans its associated VBOs, for the whole set of meshes of the scene.
+Since we will be using a single buffer for all the meshes, we will just need a single VAO, and its associated VBOs, for the whole set of meshes of the scene.
 Therefore, instead of storing a list of `Mesh` instances under the `Model` class, we will store the data that will be used to construct the draw parameters, such as the offset on the vertices buffer, the offset for the indices buffer, etc. Let's examine the changes one by one.

 We will start with the `MaterialCache` class, which is defined like this: